The Daily Evergreen

-The Daily Evergreen is the student newspaper for Washington State University.
+The Daily Evergreen is the weekly student newspaper for Washington State University in Pullman, Washington, United States.

-The 3,690-circulation newspaper is distributed once a week throughout the academic year.
-The Daily Evergreen is read by more than 83 percent of students, more than half the faculty, and also is distributed throughout Pullman.
+The 3,000-circulation newspaper is distributed once a week throughout the academic year.
 The paper is printed at the press of the Lewiston Morning Tribune.

-The Evergreen calls itself "the student voice of Washington State University" and generally keeps topics of student interest as the highest priority.
-However, the Evergreen is one of the few college newspapers that also covers city and county news.
-The only professional paper with reporters in the area is the Moscow-Pullman Daily News, based in Moscow, Idaho.
+The Evergreen calls itself "the student voice of Washington State University," and generally keeps topics of student interest as the highest priority.
+It also covers city and county news.
+The only professional newspaper with reporters in the area is the Moscow-Pullman Daily News, based in Moscow, Idaho.